Home > On PM Motor > A Detailed Look at Synchronous Motor and Asynchronous Motor Differences

 Applications and Uses

-As one of the famous manufacturers of permanent magnet for motors, Qingdao Enneng Motor Co., Ltd. is a high-tech enterprise integrating R & D and manufacturing of permanent magnet motors.
+As one of the famous manufacturers of permanent magnet motors, Qingdao Enneng Motor Co., Ltd. is a high-tech enterprise integrating R & D and manufacturing of permanent magnet motors.
 With more than dozens of patents, Enneng has ranked as “100 Innovative Enterprises” in Qingdao and we have been selected as a member of the Qingdao Motor Association.

 Exploring Asynchronous Motors